angular/angular/adev/src/content/guide/ngmodules/frequent.md

 For applications that run in the browser, import `BrowserModule` in the root `AppModule` because it provides services that are essential to launch and render your application in browsers.

-Note: `BrowserModule`'s providers are for the whole application so it should only be in the root module, not in feature modules.
+NOTE: `BrowserModule`'s providers are for the whole application so it should only be in the root module, not in feature modules.
 Feature modules only need the common directives in `CommonModule`; they don't need to re-install app-wide providers.